Vluuks/AndroidPractice/Week1/Content.md

 <a name="exercises"></a>

 ### Exercises

+0) Instantiate a third student.

-1) Make calls to the method `printInfo()` so that the information of both students is printed to the terminal.
+1) Make calls to the method `printInfo()` so that the information of all three students is printed to the terminal.

-2) Add a property that represents ECTS (studiepunten) to the student class, and make sure this property is correctly initialized when you create instances of the student object.
+2) Add a property that represents study credits to the student class, and make sure this property is correctly initialized when you create instances of the student object.

-3) Create a method inside the student class, which both checks how many ECTS a certain student has and prints to the console whether they can ask for their diploma (which you need 180 for), or they still have to study some more!
+3) Create a method inside the student class, which both checks how many credits a certain student has and prints to the console whether they can ask for their diploma (which you need 180 for), or they still have to study some more!

-4) Rewrite the method created at 3 so that instead of just printing everything directly, it makes a call to another method which handles the EC checking part and returns true or false, depending on whether the student is eligible for their diploma.
+4) Rewrite the method created at 3 so that instead of just printing everything directly, it makes a call to another method which handles the credit checking part and returns true or false, depending on whether the student is eligible for their diploma.

 Be sure to save your final file, as you will need to show us later.